 - Jen Shen (China)

 Ginseng is a member of the Araliaceae family of plants, otherwise known as the ivy family.
 This family comprises some 254 species (some report as much as 700 species), including several well-known medicinal species.
-Some of the most noteable species includes:
+Some of the most notable species include:

 - Oplopanax horridus (Devils club)